 David Britton is a Professor of Physics at the University of Glasgow, and is leader of the GridPP project, having been a founder member in 2001.
 He has worked on both ATLAS, his current experiment, and CMS.
 Throughout the 1990s, the focus of the LHC collaborations was on the design and prototyping of the LHC detectors.
 I was a member of the CMS collaboration at the time, and spent several years working on the crystals for the endcap electromagnetic calorimeter.
-However, by the end of that decade, the detectors were well into the construction phase, which freed up some of us to tackle new challenges.
+By the end of that decade, the detectors were well into the construction phase, which freed up some of us to tackle new challenges.
 One of these was the LHC computing, which was rapidly becoming the elephant in the room.

-History shows that computing for the LHC was largely ignored and, at best, woefully underestimated in the original proposals.
+History shows that computing for the LHC was largely ignored or, at best, woefully underestimated in the original proposals.
 By 1997, there was a growing realisation that the LHC would produce a data deluge, and work started on understanding how this could be managed.
-The structure of the LHC computing, based on a set of hierarchal Tier centres was established using simulations from a project called MONARC (Models of Networked Analysis at Regional Centres) for LHC experiments.
+The structure of the LHC computing, based on a set of hierarchal tiers was established using simulations from a project called MONARC (Models of Networked Analysis at Regional Centres).
 Among other things, this project looked at the expected growth of global network capabilities.
-Again, time shows that the assumptions used were wildly incorrect, and network bandwidths grew much guicker than was ever predicted.
+Again, time shows that the assumptions used were wildly incorrect, and network bandwidths grew much quicker than was ever predicted.
 This, of course, was good news, except that the strictly hierarchical structure chosen was perhaps not necessary, and we might have designed things differently if we'd known.

-By 1999, the concept of Grid-Computing had just been introduced by lan Foster and Carl Kessleman in their seminal work The Grid: Blueprint for a New Computing Infrastructure, and this immediately struck a cord with the High Energy Physics community.
-The CERN LHC Computing Grid (LCG) project was born, and was kick-started by substantial funding from the UK via the GridPP project, the UK arm of what was to become the WorldWide LHC Computing Grid (wLCG).

-I got involved in 2000 when Paul Jeffries, a CMS colleague from the Rutherford Appleton Laboratory, asked me to help him put together the UK proposal.
-He and Steve Lloyd, from Queen Mary, had already drafted a more-limited proposal but significant Government funding for e-Science seemed likely.
+In 1998, the concept of Grid-Computing was introduced by Ian Foster and Carl Kessleman in their seminal work The Grid: Blueprint for a New Computing Infrastructure, and immediately struck a cord with the High Energy Physics community.
+The CERN LHC Computing Grid (LCG) was born, and was kick-started by substantial funding from the UK via the project for a UK Grid for Particle Physics (GridPP), the UK arm of what was to become the WorldWide LHC Computing Grid (WLCG).
+I got involved in 2000, when Paul Jeffries, a CMS colleague from the Rutherford Appleton Laboratory, asked me to help him put together the UK proposal for LHC computing.
+He and Steve Lloyd, from Queen Mary, had already drafted a more limited proposal, but significant Government funding for e-Science seemed likely.
 So the original bid was withdrawn, and we started to put together something much more ambitious.

 It was a chaotic, hectic, but exhilarating time, as we tried to forge consensus across about seventeen institutes in the UK. together with CERN.
 I largely worked on the finance side, and remember making changes of several million pounds to the balance of the proposal, even in the few days before submission.
 Some people felt that we needed to ask for more staff: others, more hardware; and everyone felt that their own institute should be a slightly larger player!
 However, it is one of the great strengths of the Particle Physics community that we are able to have these frank discussions internally and then reach a consensus based on common sense and a common goal.
-The original GridPP proposal was funded with £17m for three years, and work started in 2001.
+The original GridPP proposal was funded with £17 million for three years, and work started in 2001.